charlie-vf/genshin-recipes-blog/README.md

 The site was tested on Google Chrome, Microsoft Edge & Safari and functioned normally.

-The site was tested on iPhone and functioned normally.
+The site was tested on iPhone and other devices using DevTools and functioned normally.

 ### **Manual**